How

 Remember, the information on this page does not replace medical guidance or directions from your child’s doctor.
 Always talk to them about side effects and ways to manage them.

-To receive the latest updates, tools, and tips about NF1 PN and Koselugo, please provide us with some information about yourself.
+To receive the latest updates, tools, and tips about NF1 plexiform neurofibromas and Koselugo, please provide us with some information about yourself.

 Please enter First Name